Honors residential cOMMONS (HRC)

 OTHER OPTIONS FOR HOUSING

-Most honors students do not live in an honors house.
+Although we believe the Honors houses offer unique opportunities to enhance your Honors experience, most honors students do not live in an honors house.
 Many students live in other living-learning communities, residence halls, or off-campus.
-Honors College seeks to provide flexibility to students from all departments and colleges, especially those who would prefer to live in a major-specific living-learning community.
+The Honors College seeks to provide flexibility to students from all departments and colleges, especially those who would prefer to live in a major-specific living-learning community.